 The funds will be made available in the form of fixed-term development funding to be used to cover the specific costs associated with the transitional changes.

 Profiling areas can be:

 - existing high-quality research areas or thematic research modules

-- new, strength-based initiatives and their resources
+- ensuring the creation of new, profiling-based initiatives and seeing to their resources